 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

 Two categories on the diamond clarity scale are included (I) and very slightly included (VS).
-Within these sections, two designations are I1 or VS2.
+Within these sections, two designations are I1 and VS2.

-I1 diamonds fall on the low end of the clarity scale.
+I1 diamonds fall on the low end of the Gemological Institute of America’s (GIA) clarity scale.

 Each step down means the inclusions are more impactful.
 I1 is the ninth lowest position on the scale, landing one grade below SI2.